 - I Corinthians 14:34-37

-Paul was giving a command for the entire church and had the authority to do so because the Lord had commanded him to teach this concerning men and women's role in the assembly.
+Paul was giving a command for the entire church and had the right to do so because the Lord had authorized him as a chosen Apostle (Romans 1:1) to teach this concerning men and women's role in the assembly.

-Also, there is no other conflicting teaching on this anywhere in the New Testament.
-This is what the early church did so that holy and peace-loving Christian men were to lead in prayer whenever the church met for worship and communion was what Paul taught in the New Testament.
+Also, there is no other teaching that contradicts this anywhere in the New Testament.
+This practice was universally followed in the early church when it gathered for public worship.
+That holy and peace-loving Christian men were to lead in prayer whenever the church met for public worship was what Paul taught and the only teaching provided on this matter in the New Testament.

-It may be tempting to change this in light of different attitudes about women in our culture, today.
-We have to remember that our first goal is not to appease the fashion of today's culture.
+It may be tempting to change this in light of different attitudes about women in our culture today.
+However, we have to remember that our first goal is not to follow the fashion of today's culture but to remain faithful to the teachings of God's word.

 Our task is to know what God desires and carefully follow that, even when it is not popular.